Back That Azz Up

-"Back That Thang Up" (or the uncensored version "Back That Azz Up") is a song recorded by American rapper Juvenile featuring fellow American rappers Mannie Fresh and Lil Wayne.
+"Back That Azz Up", also known as "Back That Thang Up" for a radio edit, is a song recorded by American rapper Juvenile featuring fellow American rappers Mannie Fresh and Lil Wayne.
 Produced by Fresh, it was released on June 11, 1999, as the second single from Juvenile's 1998 album 400 Degreez.
 The song was Juvenile's biggest hit single at the time until the chart-topping "Slow Motion" in 2004, surpassing "Back That Azz Up" which peaked at number 19 on the Billboard Hot 100.
-In 2021, it was listed at number 478 on Rolling Stone's "Top 500 Best Songs of All Time".

-Wayne's lyrics ("After you back it up and then stop/then what, what/ drop, drop, drop it like it's hot.") popularized an expression for a certain type of sexually suggestive dance.
-Five years later, the expression was re-popularized by Snoop Dogg with his number-one hit "Drop It Like It's Hot".
-Lil Wayne's verse was repeated on his 2008 single "Lollipop".
-Canadian rapper Drake samples the song for his song "Practice" from his 2011 album Take Care.
-R&B singer Jonn Hart did a remake of the song.